Skip to main content

 If you use Peerakeet through a customer or provider, requests about care-related records may need to be directed to that customer or provider, including requests concerning:

-• access to provider-owned records
+• access to customer-controlled or provider-owned records

-• amendments to provider-owned records
+• amendments to customer-controlled or provider-owned records

 • accounting of disclosures